Raymond-Qiancx/Raymond-Qiancx/README.md

-Hello, I'm Chengxuan Qian, a Math & CS junior at Jiangsu University.
+Hello, I'm Chengxuan Qian, a Math & CS junior undergraduate at Jiangsu University.

 My current research is about 3D Vision, Multimodal Learning and Trustworthy ML for Medical Vision.